japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 It then checks whether the number is equal or greater than the number of tasks completed successfully (using `tasksSuccessful`).

-Having done that, it computes the median duration of all the successfully completed tasks (using <<taskInfos, `taskInfos` internal registry>>) and task length threshold using the median duration multiplied by xref:ROOT:configuration-properties.adoc#spark.speculation.multiplier[spark.speculation.multiplier] that has to be equal or less than `100`.
+Having done that, it computes the median duration of all the successfully completed tasks (using <<taskInfos, `taskInfos` internal registry>>) and task length threshold using the median duration multiplied by ROOT:configuration-properties.md#spark.speculation.multiplier[spark.speculation.multiplier] that has to be equal or less than `100`.

 You should see the DEBUG message in the logs: